MiR-99a may serve as a potential oncogene in pediatric myeloid leukemia

 Electronic supplementary material

 Additional file 1: Table S1: Characteristics of patients with AML.
+Table S2.
 Characteristics of patients with CML.
 Table S3.
 Primer sequence of miR-99a.
 Table S4.
 Primer sequences for vector construction.
 (DOC 96 KB)

 Authors’ original submitted files for images